stefanija-pechevska/azure-architectural-blueprint/ARCHITECTURE.md

 ### 3.2 API Gateway Layer

+**API Gateway Options**: This architecture supports two API gateway solutions:
+1. **Apigee API Management** (Google Cloud) - See `apigee/` directory
+2. **Azure API Management** (Azure) - See `azure-api-management/` directory

+For a detailed comparison, see [API_GATEWAY_COMPARISON.md](./API_GATEWAY_COMPARISON.md).

+**Recommendation**: For this Azure-native architecture, **Azure API Management** is recommended due to native Azure integration, cost-effectiveness, and easier management.
+However, **Apigee** can be used if advanced analytics, monetization, or multi-cloud support is required.

 #### 3.2.1 Apigee API Management
 **Purpose**: API governance, security, rate limiting, analytics

-**Important**: All REST APIs are **exposed exclusively via Apigee**.
+**Important**: All REST APIs are **exposed exclusively via the API Gateway** (Apigee or Azure API Management).
 The backend microservices are not directly accessible from the frontend applications.
-All API calls go through Apigee API proxies.
+All API calls go through the API gateway proxies.

 **API Specification**: All REST APIs use **OpenAPI 3.0 specification** (Swagger).
-OpenAPI specs are generated from Spring Boot services using SpringDoc OpenAPI and published to Apigee Developer Portal.
+OpenAPI specs are generated from Spring Boot services using SpringDoc OpenAPI and published to the API gateway Developer Portal.

 **API Proxies** (Two Separate Proxies):